Trace-Share/Deployment/README.md

 ## Project Organization Structure

-The project is organized within the [Trace-Share](https://github.com/Trace-Share) organization distrubuted over different repositories to simplify development.
+The project is organized within the [Trace-Share](https://github.com/Trace-Share) organization distributed over different repositories to simplify development.
 Please see their individual readme's and issue trackers if you like to contribute.

 - [Trace-API](https://github.com/Trace-Share/Trace-API) – REST API to support processing of packet traces
 - [ID2T](https://github.com/Trace-Share/ID2T) – fork of the official ID2T repository extended by functions to modify and combine existing packet traces